 Ferguson Farmstay Chalets

-Their 11 chalets have a rustic charm to them, most likely due to the rammed earth.
+Their 11 chalets have a rustic charm, most likely due to the rammed earth.
 They are all self-contained and far enough away from each other for privacy.
 All of them have a scenic view over the farm and beyond.

 Each chalet has: